 Once you have set up a portfolio you can track:

 The charting function is really good with data going back up to 10 years.
-It would take too long to describe all the charting options so take a look at the screen-shot by clicking on the link below.
+It would take too long to describe all the charting options.

 This is probably the most worthwhile function and is great for finding investment ideas to research further.